VaishnaviPunagin/Prefix-Expression-Evaluator/README.md

 `./a.out`

 Enter a Prefix Expression and the evaluated result shall be displayed as output!

-Head over to the file TestCases for some examples.
+Head over to the file TestCases for some examples - a WIP.

 # Team Members:
 - Siva Prakash Anupam